Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Physics-Informed Reinforcement Learning: Motivations and Reward Shaping with Three Physics Terms

-\paragraph{Insufficiency of End-to-End DRL} We observe in the experiments that when NPRL policies are applied to the WIN problem, they exhibit poor {generalization ability} and {sample efficiency}.
+However, as presented in the literature \cite{tao_multiRL, tao_info}, we observe in the initial experiments that when NPRL policies are applied to the WIN problem, they exhibit poor {generalization ability} and {sample efficiency}.
 For example, the NPRL agent trained for one task (a given map and one target position within the map) even fails to navigate to another target within the same map.
 Due to multiple reflections and diffractions of mmWave, the wireless field $W(p)$ changes drastically when the transmitter moves from one location to another, especially when the indoor environment displays complex geometry.
 Consequently, model weights learned for (overfit) one task are barely relevant to another.
 In addition to limited generalization, the NPRL agent requires an astronomical amount of samples due to catastrophic forgetting.
 Since wireless fields vary across different tasks, knowledge of the previously learned task may be abruptly lost as information relevant to the current task is incorporated.
 Hence, the NPRL agent needs to be re-trained under previous tasks, leading to time-consuming shuffle training \cite{savva2019habitat}.